dietrichl-cyber/dietrichl-cyber.github.io/teaching.md

 layout: default
 title: "Teaching"
 ---
-(page under construction)

 # Teaching

-I am involved in teaching within the biology education programmes at Justus Liebig University Gießen and the Alpine Summer School on Plant Ecology at the ALPFOR Research Station in Switzerland.
+I am mainly involved in teaching within the biology education programs at Justus Liebig University Gießen.

 ## Current teaching

 - One Health Teaching CLinic
-- Scientific Practice in Biology Education
+- Scientific Practice and Research Methods in Biology Education
-- Basics of Biology EDucation
+- Basics of Biology Education
+- Media in Biology Education
-- Summer School on Alpine Plant Ecology at the Alpine Research Station "Alpfor"
+- Summer School on Alpine Plant Ecology at the Alpine Research Station "AlPFOR" (Switzerland)

 ## Supervision

 - Co-Supervision of Doctoral Theses
-- Supervision of Master's and State Examination theses
+- Supervision of Master's and Teacher-Training Examination theses